jaysoo/jaysoo.ca/_posts/2014-03-20-i18n-with-es2015-template-literals.markdown

 ## Concluding thoughts

-The tagged template string can be used to provide powerful DSL to JavaScript libraries.
+The tagged template literals can be used to provide powerful DSL to JavaScript libraries.
 I chose to try my hand at adding simple i18n support.
 There are still a lot of pieces missing to provide a comprehensive i18n solution, but I hope to have shown how one may go about building out this framework.